 The social contacts should be reduced as much as possible.
 The recommendation is: don't meet anyone.
 The time should be spent with the people who live in the same household.
-Individuals living alone may choose one person as their personal contact during the lockdown.
-Family gatherings are also prohibited.
+Individuals living alone may choose one person as their personal contact.
 If e.g. individual relatives need support, a meeting is of course allowed.
 Birthday parties, anniversary celebrations and other celebrations are prohibited.

-In public places, everyone who does not live in their own household must be kept 1 meter away.
-When meeting in closed public spaces, keep a distance of 1 meter and wear mouth and nose protection.
+In public places, everyone who does not live in their own household must be kept 2 metres away.
+When meeting in closed public spaces, keep a distance of 2 metres and wear a FFP2 mask.

 Events are generally prohibited.

-All contact sports are prohibited, the sports facilities are closed to amateur athletes.
-Entering leisure facilities such as fitness studios, indoor swimming pools, museums, cinemas or zoos is not permitted.
+All contact sports are prohibited.
+Entering leisure facilities such as fitness studios, indoor swimming poolsis not permitted.
 But still keep moving and get some fresh air.
 Skiing, cross-country skiing, ski touring or ice skating are allowed.
 Museums and libraries are open.

 The use of taxis or driving in a car pool are only permitted if there are only 2 people per row of seats (including driver).
-Mouth and nose protection must be worn in any case.
+FFP2 masks must be worn in any case.

 Public transport can of course be used.
-Mouth and nose protection is mandatory and a distance of 1 meter from other passengers should be maintained.
+FFP2 masks are mandatory and a distance of 2 metes from other passengers should be maintained.
 This also applies to bus stops, underground stations or airports.

-Cable cars, gondolas and other ascent aids are not allowed to transport recreational athletes.
-Exception only for top athletes.
+Cable cars, gondolas and other ascent aids are open.

 - Grocery stores and super markets